 John Wentz, bass

-Assisting musician Adenike Webb leads the music for worship.together, the 10:15 a.m.
-Sunday service for young children.
+Assisting musician Adenike Webb leads the music for worship.together, the 9:15 a.m.
+Sunday Eucharist for preschool children and their families.

 St. Martin’s choir library is managed by volunteer librarian Connie Haggard.

 Choir pilgrimage to the UK, July 2014 (live)

 Responses - Erik Meyer